calebrwalk5/FidiGUI/README.md

 Run `INSTALL.bat`<br>
 Run `main.py` as **admin** and enter your options in the textbox<br>
 ### Contributing
-Feel free to fork this repository or open an issue<br>
+Feel free to fork this repository or open an issue :)<br>
 ### Thank you
 https://stackhowto.com/batch-file-to-get-input-from-user/<br>
 https://github.com/openai/DALL-E<br>